The heart and soul of your APIS application is its

 the top left corner.
 For every entity

-you defined there will be an overview
+you define, there will be an overview

 page that lists all instances for that entity

-, as well as a form for
+as well as a form for

 creating, updating, merging and deleting entities.